mali8308/WhichStatTest/README.md

 1. **Normality Check**: Conducts a Shapiro-Wilk test to determine if data follows a normal distribution.
 2. **Variance Check**: If the data is normally distributed, Levene's test is performed to check for equal variances.
-3. **Test Recommendation**: Based on the results, the function recommends the most appropriate test (e.g., t-test, Wilcoxon test, ANOVA, Kruskal-Wallis).
+3. **Test Recommendation**: Based on the results, the function recommends the most appropriate test (e.g., t-test, Wilcoxon test, Kruskal-Wallis).

 ## Contributing 🤝